 Rub it around on the window to get rid of the built up soot.
 You won't scratch the glass, and there are no chemicals.

 I start with a bridge.
 This is a piece of wood that will fit across the firebox and give something for the other pieces to rest on, leaving enough room between the kindling to allow the fire to burn.
+Sometimes the bridge goes horizontally across the back of the firebox, whichever fits better.

 This is the main cause of slow starting, not leaving that crucial space.